Introduction to Postgres DROP Table

 - name_of_the_table– It is the name of the table that you wish to drop and is located in the current database.

-- CASCADE– This is used when a foreign key constraint comes into the picture.
-When the target table has any foreign constraints over other table or the target table is used in any Views then CASCADE property needs to be mentioned for handling the same.
-When CASCADE is used then all the related views to the target table are also deleted permanently while in the case of foreign key constraints the related table is not affected.
+- CASCADE– This is used when a foreign key constraint is involved.
+To handle the target table’s foreign constraints over other tables or its usage in views, you need to specify the CASCADE property.
+When CASCADE is used, all the related views to the target table are permanently deleted.
+However, in the case of foreign key constraints, the related table remains unaffected.
 All its contents remain intact in the table.

 Example of Postgres DROP Table